kda2495/IPA_Downloader/README_EN.md

 * Show list of apps and purchase (without downloading);
 * Show list of apps and download latest version;
 * Show list of apps and download (with version selection);
-* Check minimum iOS version for apps in Apps folder;
+* Check minimum iOS version for apps in the IPA_Downloader/Apps folder;
-* Install apps from Apps folder.
+* Install apps from the IPA_Downloader/Apps folder.

 #### The script CANNOT:
 * Download apps that have **NOT** been previously purchased from the App Store;